playcanvas/developer.playcanvas.com/content/en/user-manual/designer/design-view.md

 <img alt="Entity context menu" src="/images/platform/entity_context_menu.jpg" />

-From here you can select one of the parents of the selected Entity or perform any other operation that is also available by right clicking on an Entity in the [Pack Explorer][pack_explorer].
+From here you can select one of the parents of the selected Entity or perform any other operation that is also available by right clicking on an Entity in the [Pack Explorer][2].

-[gizmo]: /user-manual/glossary#gizmo
+[1]: /user-manual/glossary#gizmo
-[pack_explorer]: /user-manual/designer/pack-explorer
+[2]: /user-manual/designer/pack-explorer